French conquest of Morocco: Hafidiya (1907–1908)

 Interview with Sultan Moulay Abd al-Hafid on the French daily newspaper Le Matin (1912).

 Deeply Alarmed by the inability of Sultan Moulay Abd al-Aziz to hold the country together, Abd al-Hafid, the elder brother of the sultan and khalifa in Marrakesh, was proclaimed Sultan in Marrakesh on 16 August 1907.
-Abd al-Hafid had the support of spiritual authorities such as the al-Kattanis and close relations with the so-called Lords of the Atlas, a loose collection of Berber clans who ruled the High Atlas region with impunity.
+Following the Conditioned Bay'ah of Fes January 1908, Abd al-Hafid had the support of spiritual authorities such as the al-Kattanis and close relations with the so-called Lords of the Atlas, a loose collection of Berber clans who ruled the High Atlas region with impunity.
 Foremost among them were the Glawi family, headed by Madani al-Glawi.
 In January 1908, the 'Ulama of Fes led by Muhammad al-Kattani deposed Abd al-Aziz and imposed a conditioned bay'ah on Abd al-Hafid to become sultan.
 The bay'ah made a series of demands: that the new sultan should undertake the jihad neglected by his predecessor; that he liberate Oujda and Casablanca and end the protégé system.

 The assent of the Fes 'ulama turned the tide for Abd al-Hafid, and soon the other imperial cities followed suit.
 Yet the war of succession dragged on for another six months as Abd al-Aiz continued his resistance, egged on by the French.
 The conflict ended on 19 August 1908 at the Battle of Marrakesh on the road between Rabat and Marrakesh, when the deposed sultan's mahallah was ambushed by partisans of his brother, and his soldiers melted away in the torrid summer heat.
 Abandoned by his men, his jallaba shredded by bullets, the ex-sultan fled to the safety of French-held Casablanca, where he announced his abdication two days later.